SarahAndyshak/ParksExplorer.Solution/README.md

 ## 🌲 Description

 A website to help you explore the US national parks system.
+This site was created to consume the [Parks Directory API](https://github.com/SarahAndyshak/ParksDirectory.Solution).

 Screenshots from this site:
 ![splash page](parksplash.png)